primap-community/primap2/docs/source/data_structures.md

 * We considered several approaches and chose [xarray datatree](https://docs.xarray.dev/en/stable/generated/xarray.DataTree.html).
 * Excluded approaches:
   * [**Sparse array on top of numpy**](https://sparse.pydata.org/en/stable/): Memory-efficient but slow, with limited function optimization for our needs.
 Merge operations do not scale well.
+Some experiments with sparse arrays [here](https://github.com/primap-community/primap2/pull/315/files).
   * **SQL database**: Could serve as a backend for data storage but is too slow for calculations and not suitable for our workflows.
   * **Pandas**: Useful for pre-processing, where we already use it, but rewriting everything in pandas would be a significant effort.
 Mathematical operations are slow, and datasets remain sparse after converting back to xarray.
+Basiv example of conversion in pandas [here](https://github.com/primap-community/primap2/pull/321/files).

 #### DataTree